K Ingleside Rapid Project

 Project Outreach

-The K Ingleside Rapid project builds on previous efforts on the corridor to address current and future needs emerging from growth.
-Most recently, the Ocean Avenue Mobility Action Plan convened a community task force and held online town halls to prioritize and identify funding for improvements to transportation, safety for people walking and bicycling and traffic circulation.
+K Ingleside Rapid Project builds on previous efforts on the corridor to address current and future needs emerging from growth.
+Most recently, the Ocean Avenue Mobility Action Plan convened a community task force in 2021 and held online town halls to prioritize and identify funding for improvements to transportation, safety for people walking and bicycling and traffic circulation.
 Through this process, the K Ingleside Rapid Project advanced as one of its priority projects.

 Funding